Himomo vs Niboshi vs Yakiboshi: Japanese Dried Fish

-Such marine products are mostly dried, and in fact there are a number of drying methods for fish preservation in Japan.
+Such marine products are mostly dried, and in fact, there are a number of drying methods for fish preservation in Japan.

-Japanese Dried Fish: Himono vs Niboshi vs Yakiboshi
+The Difference: Himono vs Niboshi vs Yakiboshi